 HBV kills more people than malaria.
 Chronic HBV (CHB) infection results in 887,000 deaths per year from cirrhosis and liver cancer1.
-CHB cannot be cured today due in part to the continued presence of a viral reservoir which is not targeted by current therapies.
+CHB cannot be cured today due in part to the continued presence of a viral reservoir that is not targeted by current therapies.
 CHB persists despite the best treatment, and risks of liver cancer remain.
-Current treatments must generally be taken for life to remain effective and fewer than 8 per cent of people who need them have access to them.
+Current treatments must generally be taken for life to remain effective and fewer than 10 per cent of people who need them have access to them.
 Experts estimate that liver cancer deaths will substantially increase in coming decades while deaths from most other cancers and major communicable diseases are decreasing^{3,4}.

 This high burden of disease, in spite of the availability of effective interventions to prevent infection and treat adverse outcomes in those affected, warrants a coordinated international effort to cure CHB.
-ICE-HBV was created in 2016 to answer this need5.
+The International Coalition to Eliminate HBV (ICE-HBV) was created in 2016 to answer this need5.